Submit service requests to the Dynamics Service Engineering team

 In the Create request dialog box, select the type of service request to create.
 The options on the page then reflect the specific type of request that you selected.

-If you must restore a production database during the cutover phase, select the Other request type.
-If you must restore a production database when you're already live in operations, submit a support ticket through LCS.
+If you need to restore a production database to a previous point-in-time during the cutover phase, select the Production point-in-time restore request type.
+If you need to restore a production database when you're already live in operations, submit a support ticket through LCS.

-If you must refresh a database from a sandbox environment to a production environment during the cutover phase, select the Other request type.
+If you need to refresh a database from a sandbox environment to a production environment during the cutover phase, select the Sandbox to Production type.

 Commonly denied service requests